top of page

 Gua Sha or Rollers allows you to gently scrape a sculptured crystal stone (amethyst, jade and rose quartz exist) along your neck, face and décolleté.

-Gua Sha or crystal rollers have the added benefit of allowing the skin to absorb nutrients and spiritual benefits.
+Gua Sha or crystal rollers have the added benefit of providing a relaxing, cooling sensation that helps soothe the skin and ease facial tension.
 Research how to use it correctly.
 Drinking lots of water is essential to help with lymphatic drainage.
 Here are videos demonstrating these products in use.

 Body scraping for the whole body